petatemarvin26/vin-react/README.md

 ## VIN-REACT (DOCUMENTATION OUTDATED)

-is React library that focus the simplest way to use component and utilize the powerful of Flexbox, Cutomizable and Simplicity
+is React library that focus the simplest way to use component and utilize the powerful of Flexbox, Cutomizable and Simplicity.

 #